Key Mesothelioma Cancer Statistics

-Where the cancer first develops can greatly impact a patient’s survival.
+Where the cancer first develops can significantly impact a patient’s survival and mortality rates.

 - Pleural mesothelioma: According to the Lancet, a medical journal, the median life expectancy for pleural mesothelioma patients is 1 year after diagnosis.

-- Peritoneal mesothelioma: With treatment, 29-63% of patients are still alive 5 years after diagnosis.
-ASCO notes that peritoneal mesothelioma patients have longer survival rates since peritoneal tumors often grow slower than tumors belonging to the other mesothelioma types.
+- Peritoneal mesothelioma: With treatment, an average of 46% of patients are still alive 5 years after diagnosis.
+ASCO notes that peritoneal mesothelioma patients have longer survival rates since peritoneal tumors often grow slower than tumors developing in different locations in the body.

-- Pericardial mesothelioma: Patients diagnosed with this type will live for 6 months on average, according to a study published in the Journal of Thoracic Disease.
+- Pericardial mesothelioma: Patients diagnosed with pericardial mesothelioma will live for 6 months on average, according to a study published in the Journal of Thoracic Disease.

 - Testicular mesothelioma: This type of mesothelioma has a relatively high survival rate.
 Overall, nearly 50% of patients were still alive 5 years after being diagnosed with testicular mesothelioma, according to a 2019 report.

 While these survival statistics may be considered poor, they are not absolutes.
-For example, Paul Kraus received a mesothelioma diagnosis in 1997 after being exposed to asbestos in the 1960s.
+For example, Paul Kraus was diagnosed with malignant mesothelioma in 1997 after exposure to asbestos in the 1960s.
 Though doctors told him he had less than a year to live, he is still alive as of 2023 — 26 years later.

 Mesothelioma Survival Rates By Stage